ena-infrastructure/specifications/ena-oauth2-chaining.md

 - If the authorization server issues tokens with its own issuer identifier among the audience values (see [Section 4.2.1](#issuing-a-token-usable-for-token-exchange)), the token MUST be rejected if that issuer identifier does not appear in the `aud` claim.

 - If the authorization server issues tokens with a `may_act` claim (see [Section 4.2.1](#issuing-a-token-usable-for-token-exchange)), the `sub` claim inside `may_act` MUST equal the requesting entity's client identifier.
 Otherwise, the request MUST be rejected.

-- If the authorization server issues tokens with a dedicated scope signalling the right to perform token exchange (see [Section 4.2.1](#issuing-a-token-usable-for-token-exchange)), and this scope is absent from the token, the request MUST be rejected.

-- If a specific scope is required for the token exchange operation, and this scope is absent from the token, the request MUST be rejected.

 Note: When a refresh token is supplied as a `subject_token`, its underlying representation, based on the original authorization, is verified against the requirements above.